 Proper hygiene and a flu shot go further than a face mask

 For now, public health officials are simply advising Canadians to do what they should already be doing during any normal winter season: cough or sneeze into a tissue and throw it away immediately, wash your hands and disinfect common surfaces frequently, avoid close contact with sick people and stay home if you’re sick, and get the flu shot.
-The flu causes about 3,500 deaths in Canada every year, making it a much more important target for any preventative measures that people can take.
+The flu causes about 3,500 deaths in Canada every year, and because there is no vaccine for the coronavirus, that makes the flu a much more important target for any preventative measures that people can take.

 Masks, even the coveted N95, are not recommended for preventative use by healthy people.
 It has no proven benefit and it can drain resources where they are actually needed, like putting a mask on a person with relevant symptoms who needs to enter a healthcare facility.